 Rose was so excited for Bella and Edward, but something told her that with the birth of their child, things would never be the same again.
 Their family was growing and she knew she would always be involved, but things were changing...heading down an unstoppable path.
 Before she knew it, Alice would have found someone and would also have a family of her own, Jasper would eventually find the one person who would put a stop to his womanising ways, and he too would be forced to settle down.
 Where would that leave her?
 Alone in this small cottage?
 She envisioned herself as the crazy cottage lady, with a thousand cats as her only family, when all she ever wanted was a real family of her own.
-Was it too much to ask to have a husband to love and who loved her in return as they grew old, surrounded by their children and grandchildren?
+A husband to love and love her in return as they grew old, surrounded by their children and grandchildren.
 The cottage rarely heard the sound of laughter echo off its walls anymore and that was something that she mourned the loss of.
 This place was, after all, meant to be a family home.

 She was pulled out of her morose thoughts by Alice bounding through the door with her usual exuberance.
-Out of the corner of her eye, Rose saw Jasper straighten slightly in his chair as the tiny dark haired girl ushered Bella and her extremely pregnant form through the door.
-Emmett immediately offered his seat to her, having finished eating his meal.
+Out of the corner of her eye, she saw Jasper straighten slightly in his chair as the tiny dark haired girl ushered Bella and her extremely pregnant form through the door.
+Emmett immediately offered his seat to her having finished eating his meal.

 "Thank you."
 Bella's voice betrayed how tired she felt.
 Rose could see the bags beginning to form under her friend's eyes.
 No wonder Edward was treating her like fine bone china.